neos/neos-development-collection/TYPO3.Neos/Documentation/IntegratorGuide/AdjustingOutput.rst

 	</head>

 To fill this with life, it is recommended to add sections to the head of your HTML template that group the needed parts.
-Additional typoScript `Template` objects are then used to include them into the generated page.
+Additional TypoScript `Template` objects are then used to include them into the generated page.
 Here is an example:

 *Page/Default.html*